Pasdeau/PhD_thesis/README.md

 # Writing PhD thesis - LIP6 guide

-This repository aims at providing some guidance to write your PhD thesis.
-It is up to the reader to check that the information is still up to date when submitting the thesis (and to notify changes by sending an email to <conseil-doctorants@lip6.fr>).
+This repository contains a thesis template based on the version provided by LIP6.
+The latest version of the original template can be found at this [link](https://nuage.lip6.fr/index.php/s/Se3c4XDBm72FrMP?opendetails=).
+I will use this template to write my PhD thesis, following the requirements specified below.
+The doc/ directory contains the content of each chapter, while these.tex is the main file of the project.
+The compiled PDF files are not versioned in this repository and are therefore not included in the commits.

 ## Writing language